jwzhanggy/SEG-BERT/README.md

-# AuG-BERT
+# SEG-BERT
-Source code of "AuG-BERT: Augmented GRAPH-BERT for Graph Instance Modeling"
+Source code of "Segmented GRAPH-BERT for Graph Instance Modeling"